Scriptty

 ShortcutAction

-Cmd+NNew document
+Cmd+NNew film

 Cmd+OOpen document